lizanafj/POE_techniques/README.md

 ## Overview
 This project involves a set of data-based fault detection and diagnosis techniques to deeply understand real building operation and identify potential building faults.
-The techniques are divided into three action areas, related to building characteristics, energy systems, and occupants’ behaviour
+The techniques are divided into three action areas, related to building characteristics, energy systems, and occupants’ behaviour.